juxor/afaq/markdown/secJ5.md

 Foster, **Syndicalism**, p.
-38] So the industrial union _"is based on the principles of Federalism, on free combination from below upwards, putting the right of self-determination . . . above everything else"_ and so rejects centralism as an _"artifical organisation from above downwards which turns over the affairs of everybody in a lump to a small minority"_ and is _"always attended by barren official routine"_ as well as _"lifeless discipline and bureaucratic ossification."_ [Rocker, **Op.
+38] So the industrial union _"is based on the principles of Federalism, on free combination from below upwards, putting the right of self-determination . . . above everything else"_ and so rejects centralism as an _"artificial organisation from above downwards which turns over the affairs of everybody in a lump to a small minority"_ and is _"always attended by barren official routine"_ as well as _"lifeless discipline and bureaucratic ossification."_ [Rocker, **Op.
 Cit.**, p.
 60]

 This implies that as well as being decentralised and organised from the bottom up, the industrial union differs from the normal trade union by having no full-time officials.
 All union business is conducted by elected fellow workers who do their union activities after work or, if it has to be done during work hours, they get the wages they lost while on union business.
 In this way no bureaucracy of well paid officials is created and all union militants remain in direct contact with their fellow workers.
-Given that it is **their** wages, working conditions and so on that are effected by their union activity they have a real interest in making the union an effective organisation and ensuring that it reflects the interests of the rank and file.
+Given that it is **their** wages, working conditions and so on that are affected by their union activity they have a real interest in making the union an effective organisation and ensuring that it reflects the interests of the rank and file.
 In addition, all part-time union "officials" are elected, mandated and recallable delegates.
 If the fellow worker who is elected to the local labour council or other union committee is not reflecting the opinions of those who mandated him or her then the union assembly can countermand their decision, recall them and replace them with someone who **will** reflect these decisions.
 In short, _"the Syndicalist stands firmly by these things -- mass meetings, delegates not bosses, the right of recall . . .
 Syndicalism is organised from the bottom upwards . . . all power comes from below and is controlled from below.
 This is a revolutionary principle."_ [Brown, **Op.
 Cit.**, p.
 85]

 As can be seen, industrial unionism reflects anarchist ideas of organisation -- it is organised from the bottom up, it is decentralised and based upon federation and it is directly managed by its members in mass assemblies.
 It is anarchism applied to industry and the needs of the class struggle.
-By supporting such forms of organisations, anarchists are not only seeing _"anarchy in action"_, they are forming effective tools which can win the class war.
+By supporting such forms of organisation, anarchists are not only seeing _"anarchy in action"_, they are forming effective tools which can win the class war.
 By organising in this manner, workers are building the framework of a co-operative society within capitalism: